 We only get a partial view of these relationships, though.
 We see what they want us to see, and we never see what goes on behind closed doors.

 And none of those people are us.
 We are individuals, with our own unique desires and needs.
 We can’t just rely on what we see of others’ relationships to form our own.
-We have to know ourselves.
-We have to know what we want and need.
+We need to know ourselves.
+We must to know what we want and need.

 So how do we do that?